The private skills registry for your team

 Bundle and govern in SkillInvoke

 Group related skills into packs.
 Mark them as mandatory or optional.
 Assign by team or role.
-Edits go through pull requests — skills don't reach developer machines until someone approves them.
+Edits go through pull requests, so changed playbooks and policies do not reach assigned people until someone approves them.

 • Mandatory and optional pack policies